fuston05/users_api/README.md

 - **(POST) users/auth/register**

   > Adds a new user to the database.
+Stores a hashed version of the password in DB using bcryptjs library. [bcryptJs](https://www.npmjs.com/package/bcrypt)

   - **Requires** the following in the request body: